JessePinkman27/BurritoSpigot/README.md

 - I removed double tall grass generation temporarily until I get a chance to add a feature that toggles it on/off.
 I removed double tall grass because it breaks on versions below 1.7

 # Need to contact me?
-You can contact me on Discord at PeytonPlayz595#6793 or by email at peytonplayz585@gmail.com
+You can contact me on Discord at PeytonPlayz595#6793 or by email at peytonplayz585@gmail.com or peytonplayz500@outlook.com